gottagofarm/EMSEprXRD/README.md

 PACKAGE INSTALLATION
 ////

-the following packages are used : numpy, PySide2, xrdtools
+the following packages are used : numpy (contained in xrdtools), PySide2, xrdtools

-  PySide2 works great on python 3.9, might cause issues on more recent versions (at least PyQT5 didn't work on python 3.11)
+PySide2 works great on python 3.9, might cause issues on more recent versions (at least PyQT5 didn't work on python 3.11) to update the python version in anaconda version : https://www.cse.unsw.edu.au/~en1811/resources/getting-started/install-anaconda.html

-  xrdtools requires pip (no conda install)
+xrdtools requires pip:

-run the following commands :
+run the following commands (my-env being the name of the environment you want to create):

-  pure pip installation (global):

-    pip install xrdtools
-    pip install numpy
-    pip install PySide2

-  conda installation :
-    # Best practice, use an environment rather than install in the base env
     conda create -n my-env
     conda activate my-env
     conda install pip
     pip install xrdtools
-    conda install -c conda-forge pyside2   // or use the pip version (as you installed it for xrdtools) : pip install PySide2 conda install -c anaconda numpy        // or use the pip version (as you installed it for xrdtools) : pip install numpy
+    pip install PySide2

 ////
 RUNNING prXRD.py